 But minimum wages are increasing in states, right?

 There are some states that have announced plans to reach a $15 minimum wage in the coming years, but there are many that haven’t.
-See what the minimum wage plans are in your state is by bookmarking resources like the ones listed below in addition to the website for your state labor office.
+The best way to stay on top of minimum wage changes in your state is by bookmarking resources like the ones listed below in addition to the website for your state labor office.

 Whether you’re for or against a minimum wage increase, it’s important that you stay up to date on the topic for the health of your business.
-Talk to your lawyer if you have any questions about the federal minimum wage in 2022 and how it impacts you and your employees.
+Talk to your lawyer or tax professional if you have any questions about the federal minimum wage in 2022 and how it impacts you and your employees.